kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 # Kubernetes deployed on ubuntu nodes

 This document describes how to deploy kubernetes on ubuntu nodes, including 1 master node and 3 minion nodes, and people uses this approach can scale to **any number of minion nodes** by changing some settings with ease.
-Although there exists saltstack based ubuntu k8s installation ,  it may be tedious and hard for a guy that knows little about saltstack but want to build a really distributed k8s cluster.
-This new approach of kubernetes deployment is much more easy and automatical than the previous one.
+The original idea was heavily inspired by @jainvipin 's ubuntu single node work, which has been merge into this document.

-[Cloud team from ZJU](https://github.com/ZJU-SEL) will keep updating this work.
+[Cloud team from Zhejiang University](https://github.com/ZJU-SEL) will maintain this work.

 ### **Prerequisites：**
 *1 The minion nodes have installed docker version 1.2+ and bridge-utils to manipulate linux bridge*